Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Comparisons

 Next, we present a comparison between the individual temperature regimes by examining the shape parameters $s$, $q$, and $T$, with a primary focus on the triaxiality parameter $T$ (Equation~\ref{eq: shape_param_T}).
 For this comparison, we employ Table~\ref{tab: median_percentile} and Figure~\ref{fig: median_plot}.

-Using Table~\ref{tab: median_percentile}, we find that all temperature regimes show similar values for the triaxiality parameter $T$ with median values of ${0.619}$, ${0.727}$, ${0.507}$, ${0.568}$ for cold gas, warm gas, hot gas, and all gas respectively.
-Using the median values and the ellipsoid types as defined in Table~\ref{tab: ellipsoid_type}, we find that cold gas, hot gas, and all gas distributions show median values of the triaxiality parameter $T$ that correspond to triaxial ellipsoids.
-Only warm gas distributions show a median $T$ that corresponds to prolate ellipsoids.
+Using Table~\ref{tab: median_percentile}, we find that all temperature regimes show similar values for the triaxiality parameter $T$ with median values of ${0.619}$, ${0.635}$, ${0.570}$, ${0.568}$ for cold gas, warm gas, hot gas, and all gas, respectively.
+Using the median values and the types of ellipsoids as defined in Table~\ref{tab: ellipsoid_type}, we find that cold gas, warm gas, hot gas, and all gas distributions show median values of the triaxiality parameter $T$ that correspond to triaxial ellipsoids.

 The radial profiles of the median values of the shape parameters (shown in Figure~\ref{fig: median_plot}) for each temperature regime are also remarkably similar.
-Perhaps the most striking similarity is that the radial profiles of warm, hot, and all gas distributions for the triaxiality parameter $T$ all converge to $T\sim0.6$ at $r\sim200 \rm kpc$.
+Perhaps the most striking similarity is that the radial profiles of warm, hot, and all gas distributions for the triaxiality parameter $T$ all begin to align with $T\sim0.6$ at $r\sim150 \rm kpc$.
 However, the warm gaseous distribution radial profile shows the largest deviation from the norm.
 When considering the radial profile of $T$ for warm gas, we find that the warm gas is incredibly prolate in the region between approximately $50 \rm kpc$ to $125 \rm kpc$.
-Cold gas, to a lesser degree, also appears to be prolate between approximately $45 \rm kpc$ and $60 \rm kpc$ and traces a similar profile to warm gas.
+Cold gas, to a lesser degree, also appears to be prolate between approximately $45 \rm kpc$ and $60 \rm kpc$ and traces a profile similar to that of the warm gas.
 However, the radial scales between these two temperature regimes are not directly comparable.
 Another interesting aspect is that the radial profile of $T$ for hot gas appears to be, in general, the approximate inverse of the other gas temperature regime radial profiles.
 This is likely due to the lack of hot gas in the inner $\sim10 \rm kpc$ of the disk, which is evident in Figure~\ref{fig: median_plot}.
-The hot gas profile does not display the initial prolate to oblate transition from the center to the edge of the disk.
-This is particularly evident in the cold gas radial profile which clearly shows the prolate central bulge and oblate disky structure in the inner $\sim15 \rm kpc$.
+The hot gas profile does not display the initial decrease in $T$ from the center to the edge of the disk.
+This is particularly evident in the cold gas radial profile which shows a significant decrease in $T$ in the inner $\sim15 \rm kpc$.